Arsonide/VentrixSyncDisks/ModFolderContent/README.md

 - **Enabled**: Another method of enabling and disabling Ventrix Sync Disks.
 - **Version**: Ventrix Sync Disks uses this to reset your configuration between major versions.
 Don't modify it or it will reset your configuration!
-- **Vent Mobility Enabled**: Whether or not the Vent Mobility sync disk is enabled in-game.
+- **Vent Mobility Enabled**: Whether or not the "Vent Mobility" sync disk is available in the game.
-- **Vent Recon Enabled**: Whether or not the Vent Recon sync disk is enabled in-game.
+- **Vent Recon Enabled**: Whether or not the "Vent Recon" sync disk is available in the game.
-- **Vent Mischief Enabled**: Whether or not the Vent Mischief sync disk is enabled in-game.
+- **Vent Mischief Enabled**: Whether or not the "Vent Mischief" sync disk is available in the game.
-- **Available At Black Markets**: The sync disks appear in the world, but with this, they will also be purchasable at black markets and black market sync clinics.
+- **Available At Legit Sync Disk Clinics**: The sync disks appear in the world, but with this, they will also be purchasable at legitimate sync clinics.
-- **Available At Sync Disk Clinics**: The sync disks appear in the world, but with this, they will also be purchasable at legitimate sync clinics.
+- **Available At Shady Sync Disk Clinics**: The sync disks appear in the world, but with this, they will also be purchasable at black market sync clinics.
+- **Available At Black Market Traders**: The sync disks appear in the world, but with this, they will also be purchasable at black market traders.

 ---

 ### 2. Scooting

-- **Vent Speed Multiplier (Base Level)**: A multiplier applied to your speed in vents with this sync disk installed and no upgrades.
-- **Vent Speed Multiplier (First Upgrade)**: A multiplier applied to your speed in vents with this sync disk installed and one upgrade.
+- **Vent Speed Multiplier (All Upgrades)**: The multiplier on your movement speed when in vents with each upgrade.
-- **Vent Speed Multiplier (Second Upgrade)**: A multiplier applied to your speed in vents with this sync disk installed and two upgrades.

 ---

 ### 3. Parkour

-- **Added Interaction Range (Base Level)**: This many meters are added to your vent interaction range with this sync disk installed and no upgrades.
-- **Added Interaction Range (First Upgrade)**: This many meters are added to your vent interaction range with this sync disk installed and one upgrade.
+- **Added Interaction Range (All Upgrades)**: How much further you can reach vents with each upgrade.
-- **Added Interaction Range (Second Upgrade)**: This many meters are added to your vent interaction range with this sync disk installed and two upgrades.
-- **Transition Speed Multiplier (Base Level)**: A multiplier applied to your vent transition (enter / exit) time with this sync disk installed and no upgrades.
-Smaller is shorter.
-- **Transition Speed Multiplier (First Upgrade)**: A multiplier applied to your vent transition (enter / exit) time with this sync disk installed and one upgrade.
-Smaller is shorter.
+- **Transition Speed Multiplier (All Upgrades)**: A multiplier on the speed you enter and exit vents with each upgrade.
-- **Transition Speed Multiplier (Second Upgrade)**: A multiplier applied to your vent transition (enter / exit) time with this sync disk installed and two upgrades.
-Smaller is shorter.
-- **Auto Close Vents (Base Level)**: Whether vents automatically close after you enter / exit them with this sync disk installed and no upgrades.
-- **Auto Close Vents (First Upgrade)**: Whether vents automatically close after you enter / exit them with this sync disk installed and one upgrade.
+- **Auto Close Vents (All Upgrades)**: Whether vents close behind you automatically when you enter or exit them with each upgrade.
-- **Auto Close Vents (Second Upgrade)**: Whether vents automatically close after you enter / exit them with this sync disk installed and two upgrades.

 ---

 ### 4. Mapping

-- **Echolocation Range (Base Level)**: How many ducts your echolocation pulse travels with this sync disk installed and no upgrades.
-- **Echolocation Range (First Upgrade)**: How many ducts your echolocation pulse travels with this sync disk installed and one upgrade.
+- **Echolocation Range (All Upgrades)**: How far your echolocation pulse travels down vents with each upgrade.
-- **Echolocation Range (Second Upgrade)**: How many ducts your echolocation pulse travels with this sync disk installed and two upgrades.
-- **Echolocation Speed (Base Level)**: How many seconds it takes your echolocation pulse to travel one duct with this sync disk installed and no upgrades.
-- **Echolocation Speed (First Upgrade)**: How many seconds it takes your echolocation pulse to travel one duct with this sync disk installed and one upgrade.
+- **Echolocation Speed (All Upgrades)**: How quickly your echolocation pulse travels down vents with each upgrade.
-- **Echolocation Speed (Second Upgrade)**: How many seconds it takes your echolocation pulse to travel one duct with this sync disk installed and two upgrades.
+- **Echolocation Duration (All Upgrades)**: How long it takes for your echolocation pulse to expire with each upgrade.
-- **Echolocation Duration (Base Level)**: How many seconds each "dot" of your echolocation pulse lasts before it expires with this sync disk installed and no upgrades.
-- **Echolocation Duration (First Upgrade)**: How many seconds each "dot" of your echolocation pulse lasts before it expires with this sync disk installed and one upgrade.
-- **Echolocation Duration (Second Upgrade)**: How many seconds each "dot" of your echolocation pulse lasts before it expires with this sync disk installed and two upgrades.
-- **Coin Duration Multiplier (Base Level)**: A multiplier applied to your echolocation "dot" expiration time while you are holding your coin with this sync disk installed and no upgrades.
-Smaller makes them last longer.
-- **Coin Duration Multiplier (First Upgrade)**: A multiplier applied to your echolocation "dot" expiration time while you are holding your coin with this sync disk installed and one upgrade.
-Smaller makes them last longer.
+- **Coin Duration Multiplier (All Upgrades)**: A multiplier on echolocation duration while holding a coin with each upgrade.
-- **Coin Duration Multiplier (Second Upgrade)**: A multiplier applied to your echolocation "dot" expiration time while you are holding your coin with this sync disk installed and two upgrades.
-Smaller makes them last longer.

 ---

 ### 5. Snooping

-- **Highlight Color Multiplier**: A hex code for what color the Snooping outline will be multiplied by.
+- **Can Snoop Civilians (All Upgrades)**: Whether you see civilians through walls when near vents with each upgrade.
+- **Can Snoop Peek Vents (All Upgrades)**: Whether you see things through walls when near "peek" vents with each upgrade.
+- **Can Snoop Security Systems (All Upgrades)**: Whether you see security systems through walls when near vents with each upgrade.
+- **Can Pass Time Near Vents (All Upgrades)**: Whether you can stare at your watch to pass time when near vents with each upgrade.
+- **Pass Time Warp Delay**: When you can pass time near vents, how long you must stare at your watch to pass time.
+- **Pass Time Notification Delay**: When about to pass time near vents, when to notify you while staring at your watch that you are about to pass time.
+(Set to negative number for no notification.)

 ---

 ### 6. Specter

-- **Footstep Chance (Base Level)**: The chance you play footstep sounds when traveling in vents, when you normally would, with this sync disk installed and no upgrades.
-- **Footstep Chance (First Upgrade)**: The chance you play footstep sounds when traveling in vents, when you normally would, with this sync disk installed and one upgrade.
+- **Footstep Chance (All Upgrades)**: The chance you play footstep sounds when travelling in vents, when you normally would, with each upgrade.
-- **Footstep Chance (Second Upgrade)**: The chance you play footstep sounds when traveling in vents, when you normally would, with this sync disk installed and two upgrades.
-- **Cold Immunity (Base Level)**: Whether you are immune to cold in vents with this sync disk installed and no upgrades.
-- **Cold Immunity (First Upgrade)**: Whether you are immune to cold in vents with this sync disk installed and one upgrade.
+- **Cold Immunity (All Upgrades)**: Whether you are granted cold immunity in vents with each upgrade.
-- **Cold Immunity (Second Upgrade)**: Whether you are immune to cold in vents with this sync disk installed and two upgrades.

 ---

 ### 7. Terror

-- **Citizen Nerve (Base Level)**: The amount a citizen's nerve stat is damaged when you pop out of vents in private areas with this sync disk installed and no upgrades.
+- **Freakout Duration (All Upgrades)**: The duration a citizen freaks out when you pop out of vents in private areas with each upgrade.
+- **Toxic Immunity (All Upgrades)**: Whether you are granted toxic gas immunity in vents with each upgrade.
-- **Citizen Nerve (First Upgrade)**: The amount a citizen's nerve stat is damaged when you pop out of vents in private areas with this sync disk installed and one upgrade.
+- **Scareable Citizens (Residence)**: How many citizens can be scared when you pop out of vents in private residence areas at one time.
-- **Citizen Nerve (Second Upgrade)**: The amount a citizen's nerve stat is damaged when you pop out of vents in private areas with this sync disk installed and two upgrades.
+- **Scareable Citizens (Workplace)**: How many citizens can be scared when you pop out of vents in workplace areas at one time.

-- **Toxic Gas Immunity (Base Level)**: Whether you are immune to toxic gas in vents with this sync disk installed and no upgrades.
-- **Toxic Gas Immunity (First Upgrade)**: Whether you are immune to toxic gas in vents with this sync disk installed and one upgrade.
-- **Toxic Gas Immunity (Second Upgrade)**: Whether you are immune to toxic gas in vents with this sync disk installed and two upgrades.
+---

+### 8. Rendering

+- **Central Node Size**: When rendering vent networks, how large the visualized nodes are in the center of each duct.
+- **Use Directional Nodes**: When rendering vent networks, whether to render additional indicators pointing at connected air ducts.
+- **Special Directional Node Colors**: When rendering vent networks, whether additional connections on vents are colored as normal ducts or as vents.
+- **Directional Node Length**: When rendering vent networks, how long the indicators pointing down connected ducts are.
+- **Directional Node Diameter**: When rendering vent networks, how wide the indicators pointing down connected ducts are.
+- **Directional Node Offset**: When rendering vent networks, how far apart the indicators pointing down connected ducts are.
+- **Node Color Normal**: When rendering vent networks, what color normal air ducts are visualized as.
+- **Node Color Vent**: When rendering vent networks, what color air vents (entrances / exits) are visualized as.
+- **Node Color Peek**: When rendering vent networks, what color \"peek\" ducts are visualized as, that you can see through but not exit.
+- **Node Spawn Time**: When rendering vent networks, when nodes spawn in, how long it takes for them to reach full size.
+- **Node Despawn Time**: When rendering vent networks, when nodes expire, how long it takes for them to shrink and disappear.

 ## License
 All code in this project is distributed under the MIT License.
 Feel free to use, modify, and distribute as needed.
 That license can be found in **License.txt**.
 Attribution and licenses for all third party libraries and assets used in the creation of Ventrix Sync Disks can be found in **Attribution.txt**.